What Are The 10 Biggest DWI Mistakes to Avoid After Arrest?

 |Prior alcohol or drug contact w/in 10 years||2 Years||1 Year|

-Being charged with DWI is serious.
+Maybe the most common of all the DWI mistakes.
+Being charged with DWI is serious and the penalties should not be taken lightly.
 Not only will you be criminally prosecuted, you also risk losing your driver’s license automatically for failing to request your hearing in time.
-Furthermore, you could be facing probation, jail, and fines, in addition to surcharges applied by the D.P.S. that could range from $3,000 to $6,000 over 3 years.
-See: DWI Penalties
+Further, you could be facing probation, jail, fines, massive increases in your insurance rates and loss of your job in addition to surcharges applied by D.P.S. that could range from $3,000 to $6,000 over three years.

-DWI Mistake #4: Not asking potential lawyers about DWI experience
+4. Not asking the attorney about her/his DWI experience

 Driving during any suspension is another crime which will result in your arrest and a separate prosecution.
 Additionally, your license will be suspended again if convicted of this crime.

 Accepting a plea, of any kind, is an admission of guilt and a complete waiver of your constitutional rights.
-It could lead to jail time and suspension of your license, which means you could lose your job, get behind on bills, and face thousands of dollars in State fees just so you can drive again.
-It could lead to probation, which means you will have to attend classes, perform community service, report monthly to a probation officer, and pay thousands of dollars in fines, Court costs, and State fees.
+It could lead to jail time and suspension of your license, which means you could lose your job, get behind on bills, and face thousands of dollars in state fees just so that you can drive again.
+It could lead to probation, which means that you will have to attend classes, perform community service, report monthly to a probation officer, pay thousands of dollars in fines and court costs, and state fees.
 Probation is a serious disruption of your life.
-Worse still, if you are caught violating your probation (example: testing positive for alcohol or getting behind on your community service), your probation can be revoked and you could be sentenced to jail.
+Worse still, if you are caught violating your probation (example: testing positive for alcohol or getting behind on your community service), your probation can be revoked, and you could be sentenced to jail.

 DWI law is not a simple criminal case.
-It involves civil law, criminal law, administrative law, traffic law, and criminal procedure.
-You are facing potential jail time and thousands of dollars in fines, Court costs, and surcharges.
-Without a knowledgeable, experienced Houston DUI attorney on your side, your ultimate fate is predictable.
+It involves civil law, criminal law, administrative law, traffic law and civil and criminal procedure.
+You are facing potential jail time and thousands of dollars in fines, Court costs and surcharges.
+Without a knowledgeable, experienced DWI attorney on your side, your ultimate fate is predictable.
 You will lose!
-Qualified DWI lawyers can offer you the most choices for the best disposition of your case.
+A qualified DWI lawyer can offer you the most choices for the best disposition of your case.

-DWI Mistake #10: Choosing a DWI attorney based solely on cost
+9. Choosing an attorney based solely on cost

 The State of Texas has charged you with DWI.
 Our state has almost unlimited resources (attorneys, investigators, police, etc.) to prosecute you.
-You should expect to pay your lawyer a fair fee based upon his or her time devoted to your case, his or her experience, and his or her reputation.
+You should expect to pay your attorney a fair fee based upon his or her time devoted to your case, his or her experience and his or her reputation.
 If you choose the lowest price, you will probably receive the lowest amount of attention and expertise.
 You deserve the best possible defense.
 Don’t let money be an obstacle.
-Houston DUI attorney Clyde Burleson offers reasonable rates and a payment plan to fit your budget!
+Clyde Burleson has a payment plan to fit your budget!